How to Plan a U.S. History Road Trip (and make it fun!)

 Baltimore Inner Harbor

 From Washington D.C., it is just an hour drive up to Baltimore.
-While there are a few historic sites to see in Baltimore, I just love this city so much that I need to include a brief stay on this road trip itinerary.
+While there are not as many historic sites to see in Baltimore, I just love this city so much that I need to include a brief stay on this road trip itinerary.
 It can also make for a nice break from museums.

 A visit to the National Aquarium is a must, but I’d recommend buying timed-entry tickets online in advance to save time waiting in line.
 You will still need at least half day at the Aquarium.
 Then there is so much else to do in the Inner Harbor from the Science Museum, to pedal boats, and historic ships.